How many times have you wandered off to YouTube and played a video, only to find yourself entirely uninterested for the topic halfway through?

 In the digital marketing scene, there are various ways you can measure audience engagement.
 Knowing how much your content can engage your audience is essential for the improvement of your content marketing strategy.

-Using available tools, such as Google Analytics and HotJar, can help you analyze how your audience is behaving on your pages.
+Using available tools, such as Google Analytics, Freshmarketer, and HotJar, can help you analyze how your audience is behaving on your pages.
 There are hundreds of features available in today’s day and age as far as content marketing tools are concerned.

 Navigating through all the numbers in analytic tools can be confusing – that’s why we’re going to discuss a few of the most significant indicators for audience engagement so you can make better use of your time.